NORTH CAROLINA SOCCER HALL OF FAME

-The NC Soccer Hall of Fame, founded in 1997, inducts new members annually, players, coaches, referees, and administrators who have made a significant impact on the game of soccer in North Carolina.
+The North Carolina Soccer Hall of Fame, founded in 1997, inducts new members annually, including players, coaches, referees and administrators who have made a significant impact on the game of soccer in North Carolina.
+There are currently 57 members.

 Ever Thought Of Becoming A Referee?